-MTSA plans to enroll 10-12 accepted applicants into the Doctor of Nurse Anesthesia Practice (DNAP) program, which will be conducted in a CRNA completion degree format, once each year, with classes beginning in the fall.
+MTSA enrolls up to 35 accepted applicants into the Doctor of Nurse Anesthesia Practice (DNAP) Program, which will be conducted in a CRNA completion degree format, once each year, with classes beginning in the fall.
 Each of the following criteria must be met for an applicant to be considered for an admission interview.
 After the application deadline, the DNAP Program Screening Committee will review the applicant pool, based on the following requirements, to determine which applicants will receive an invitation to interview with the DNAP Program Admissions Committee.

-• Graduation from a COA-Accredited Nurse Anesthesia Program
+Graduation from a COA-Accredited Nurse Anesthesia Program

-Documentation of graduation from a Nurse Anesthesia Educational Program accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), by submission of the applicant's Official CCNA Transcript is required prior to interview, acceptance, and enrollment at MTSA for the DNAP program in the CRNA completion degree format.
+Documentation of graduation from a Nurse Anesthesia Educational Program accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), by submission of the applicant's Official CCNA Transcript, is required.

-Current Certification or Recertification as a Certified Registered Nurse Anesthetist (CRNA)
+◆ Current Certification or Recertification as a Certified Registered Nurse Anesthetist (CRNA)

-Prior to interview, acceptance, and enrollment at MTSA for the DNAP program in the CRNA completion degree format, the applicant must have documentation of current initial certification or recertification as a CRNA, from the National Board on Certification and Recertification of Nurse Anesthetists (NBCRNA).
+The applicant must have documentation of current initial certification or recertification as a CRNA, from the National Board on Certification and Recertification of Nurse Anesthetists (NBCRNA).

-• Current active membership with the American Association of Nurse Anesthetists Prior to interview, acceptance, and enrollment at MTSA for the DNAP program in the CRNA completion degree format, the applicant must have documentation of current active membership as a CRNA with the American Association of Nurse Anesthetists.
+♦ Current active membership with the American Association of Nurse Anesthetists

+The applicant must have documentation of current active membership as a CRNA with the American Association of Nurse Anesthetists.

-• A Master's Degree
+♦ A Master's Degree

-A minimum of a Master of Science with a focus in nurse anesthesia, or equivalent nursing degree is required prior to interview, acceptance, and enrollment at MTSA for the DNAP program in the CRNA completion degree format.
+A minimum of a Master of Science with a focus in nurse anesthesia, or equivalent nursing degree is required.
 Furthermore, the Master of Science degree must have been earned from a regionally accredited college or university in the United States.

-• Current Licensure as an Advanced Practice (Registered) Nurse (APN/APRN)
+Current Licensure as an Advanced Practice (Registered) Nurse (APN/APRN)

-Prior to interview, acceptance, and enrollment at MTSA for the DNAP program in the CRNA completion degree format, the applicant must have a current APN or APRN license in his state of residence in the United States, if applicable in the state of residence. (not all states require APN or APRN license).
+The applicant must have a current APN or APRN license in their state of residence in the United States, if applicable in the state of residence. (not all states require APN or APRN license).

-• Current Licensure as a Professional Registered Nurse (RN)
+Current Licensure as a Professional Registered Nurse (RN)

-Prior to interview, acceptance, and enrollment at MTSA for the DNAP program in the CRNA completion degree format, the applicant must also have a current RN license in his state of residence in the United States.
+The applicant must also have a current RN license in their state of residence in the United States.

-CRNA Practice
+♦ CRNA Practice

-Prior to interview, acceptance, and enrollment at MTSA for the DNAP program in the CRNA completion degree format, the applicant must provide documentation of recent/current CRNA practice experience.
+The applicant must provide documentation of recent/current CRNA practice experience.

-Personal Letter
+♦ Personal Letter